pagesandscripts/pages/GIT_LOGS.md

-v1.29.0: updated Persian version of lady-prince story v1.30.0: added new story "The Corpse" (English + Persian source files created) v1.31.0: migrated story sources from .txt to .md and updated build script to read .md (with .txt fallback)
+v1.29.0: updated Persian version of lady-prince story v1.30.0: added new story "The Corpse" (English + Persian source files created) v1.31.0: migrated story sources from .txt to .md and updated build script to read .md (with .txt fallback) v1.32.0: regenerated docs output so "The Corpse / جنازه" appears on the main page and story pages are rebuilt from updated sources